microsoft/qlib/docs/component/estimator.rst

     - `observer_type`
         The experiment observer type of the model that needs to be loaded, str type.
 The default value is the current experiment `observer_type`.

-        .. note:: The observer type is a concept of the `sacred` module, which determines how files, standard input and output which are managed by sacred are stored.
+        .. note:: The observer type is a concept of the `sacred` module, which determines how files, standard input, and output which are managed by sacred are stored.

         - `file_storage`